WebAssembly/wasi-crypto/design/security.md

 and key type.

-Even though these keys can be represented as raw bytes, such a representation should not be directly be accepted by any function besides the ones constructing a key object.
+Even though these keys can be represented as raw bytes, such a representation should not be directly accepted by any functions besides the ones constructing a key object.

 For example, a public key used for signature verification must be of type `signature_publickey`.